rita-garcia/unicanterbury-class-tog/_sources/class-presurvey.rst

 ==============

 .. poll:: p3-consent
-    :option_1: I consent
+    :option_1: I agree

-    By clicking this checkbox, I am agreeing to participate in this study.
+    Please view the consent information at LINK.
+By clicking this checkbox, after reading the consent information I agree to participate in this research project.

 .. poll:: p3-consent-copy-research
     :option_1: Please send me copy of the research

-    You may request a copy of any research from this project to be sent to you.
+    I would like a summary of the results of the project presented in a conference or journal proceedings (I understand that my contact details for this will not be linked to my survey responses).

 .. poll:: CS-self-efficacy-1-cls-itcse
     :option_1: Strongly disagree